 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely before icing.

 - Make the icing: Place sifted confectioners’ sugar in a medium bowl.
 Add the vanilla extract and 1 Tablespoon of milk.
 Use a fork to whisk until combined.
 It will be impossible to fully combine because this isn’t enough liquid.
 Add only enough extra milk to make a very very thick icing.
 I only add about 1 more Tablespoon of milk.
-You want a very thick icing.
 Lightly dip the tops of the cookies into the icing.
 Icing will set after a few hours, so you can stack and gift the cookies.

 - Cookies stay fresh covered at room temperature for 3 days or in the refrigerator for up to 10 days.

-- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
+- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 5.
 Baked cookies with or without icing freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Oats: Pulsing the oats in step 1 is the trick to this recipe.
 If you don’t have a food processor, use a blender.
 Even if you’re using quick oats, pulsing the oats is necessary– you just won’t have to pulse them as much as whole oats.

 - Molasses: 1 Tablespoon of molasses helps give these cookies incredible flavor.
 Be sure to use unsulphured or dark molasses (do not use blackstrap; I prefer Grandma’s brand).
 If you don’t have any, use pure maple syrup instead.

 - Confectioners’ Sugar: Sift confectioners’ sugar before measuring.